richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 After authorization, Travis CI shows all the user's GitHub repositories and their activation status:

 ![Figure 3.
 Overview of GitHubs checked by Travis CI](TravisAccounts.png)

+Figure 3.
+Overview of GitHubs checked by Travis CI

 In this figure, a user is shown that has at least three GitHub repositories, of which one is not activated (the grey cross) and two are (the green check).